 A simple invoice template is a basic, no-thrills billing statement used by freelancers and small businesses to collect compensation for work performed or products sold.
-The document contains limited, generic formatting, cultivating a professional appearance that can be left as-is or customized to match an individual or company’s image.
+The document contains limited, generic formatting, supplying a professional appearance that can be left as-is or customized to match an individual’s or company’s image.

-Due to the fact that many invoice templates are meant to be “universal,” supposedly allowing them to be used by individuals from entirely different industries, it’s not uncommon for an independent contractor or company to strike out on their own and create an invoice from scratch.
-Below are instructions on creating an invoice using one of the most popular platforms for creating documents: Microsoft Word.
+Many invoice templates are intended to be “universal,” which implies that they are to be used by individuals from entirely different industries.
+But due to the generic nature of universal invoices, it’s not uncommon for an independent contractor or company to strike out on their own and create an invoice from scratch.
+Below are instructions for designing an invoice using one of the most popular platforms for creating documents: Microsoft Word.

 Take the time to mentally picture the layout of the invoice.
 For companies that only offer a few products or services, having twenty line items will only take up space and make the invoice considerably less “simple.”
 Once a mental picture of the invoice has been formed, the first fields can be created.

 Next, create the area for line items to be recorded.
 The recommended way of achieving this is by using the “table” option.
 Select the “insert” tab at the top of the screen.
 Then, select the “Table” button.
 Drag the boxes to the desired size of the table.
-A minimum of four (4) columns should be selected to ensure a description of each service or product can be listed, the quantity, cost per item, and the total amount of each item type.
+A minimum of four (4) columns should be selected to ensure a description of each service or product can be listed as well as the quantity, cost per item, and the total amount of each item type.

 Create a field for listing the total amount of the invoice.
 This value should be kept below the table, preferably under the “total amounts” column.
 Finally, add a spot for any additional fees, notes, and the terms of the invoice.
 On the most basic level, the invoice is now complete.

-- Clearly state the penalties for late payment – Stating the fee that results from a client being late on payment ensures the client understands the importance of making timely payment(s).
+- Clearly state the penalties for late payments – Stating the fee that results from a client being late on payment ensures the client understands the importance of making timely payment(s).

-- Make it easy for the customer – Utilizing an online invoicing platform allows the client to make payment at the touch of a button from their computer or phone.
+- Make it easy for the customer – Utilizing an online invoicing platform allows the client to make payments at the touch of a button from their computer or phone.
 This not only lessens the payment turnaround time–it makes it easier for the company to track and organize payments on the whole.

 - Include straightforward terms – Clearly stating the length of time the customer has to pay the invoice ensures there is no room for interpretation.
-Even better is if the company includes a discount for paying early.
+It’s even better if the company includes a discount for paying early.
 For example, the company could offer a term of “5/10 Net 30,” which translates to a 5% discount if the invoice is paid in full within thirty (30) days.